-After all, if memory foam mattresses delivered a superior sleeping experience, we would be obligated to offer them to our customers.
+If memory foam mattresses delivered a superior sleeping experience, we would be obligated to offer them to our customers.
 Remember, our goal was to provide the very best mattress possible, regardless of how that mattress might be constructed, or what materials would be used to do so.
-We were more than willing to throwout convention if it resulted in a superior mattress.
+We were more than willing to throw out convention if it resulted in a superior mattress.

-The simple truth we learned is that while an all memory foam mattress can be an affordable alternative to a "real" mattress and might even be a practical choice in certain circumstances, they simply can't compete with the support that a sophisticated and well-engineered innerspring system provides.
-While an all memory foam mattress might be a decent temporary solution, if you take your sleep seriously you should really be considering a mattress that incorporates an innerspring support system.
-When you consider the fact that many of us spend more than one third of our life in bed, if you don't take your sleep seriously, you're simply missing out on a better quality and more restorative sleep.
+In our search for the perfect mattress, we learned a simple truth about a hybrid mattress vs. memory foam.
+While all high density memory foam mattresses can be an affordable alternative to a "real" mattress, they simply can't compete with the support that a sophisticated and well-engineered innerspring system provides.
+An all memory foam mattress might be a decent temporary solution, but you should really consider a mattress that incorporates an innerspring support system if you take your sleep seriously.
+When you consider the fact that many of us spend more than one-third of our lives on our mattresses, it is important to know the benefits of a hybrid mattress vs. memory foam mattress.
+Otherwise, you're simply missing out on better quality and more restorative sleep.

-The 1.8 pcf foam we use in our mattresses are much more dense (about 150% more dense, actually) than anything we've seen in a hybrid mattress and are typically only found in upscale upholstery products.
-This high-density foam coupled with our incredibly robust innerspring system allows us to offer our customers with what we feel is the best mattress sag warranty online.
-This is important, as mattress sag is considered to be one of the biggest reasons customers end up replacing their mattress.
+The 1.8 PCF foam we use in our hybrid high density foam mattresses is much denser (about 150% denser, actually) than anything we've seen in a high density foam mattress — it's typically only found in upscale upholstery products.
+This high-density foam, coupled with our incredibly robust innerspring system, allows us to offer our customers the best mattress sag warranty online.
+This is important, as mattress sag is considered to be one of the biggest reasons customers end up replacing their mattresses.

-Additionally, there were some alarming problems with memory foam mattresses that also strenghthened our case to build a bed that combines the tried and proven conventions of the innerspring system with the modern innovations of the industry.
+When comparing a memory foam mattress vs. regular mattress products, there were some alarming problems with memory foam mattresses that also strengthened our case to build a mattress that combines the tried and proven conventions of the innerspring system with the modern innovations of the industry.
 Below are some of the cons of memory foam mattresses we discovered:

-Due to the nature of the viscoelastic materials that comprise memory foam, memory foam mattresses are notorious for "sleeping hot".
-There is much anecdotal evidence in the form of online reviews of people having heat related sleeping issues such as night sweats which are often attributed to the way the memory foam encompasses the body.
+Due to the nature of the viscoelastic materials that comprise memory foam, memory foam mattresses are notorious for "sleeping hot."
+There is much anecdotal evidence in the form of online reviews of people having heat-related sleeping issues, such as night sweats, which are often attributed to the way a dense foam mattress encompasses the body.
 While you can try to adjust the thermostat or your blanket strategy, the way the memory foam surrounds you can still cause body heat issues for many people.
 Your mileage may vary, of course.

-Memory foam mattresses are also notorious for problems with what is referred to in the scientific and mattress industries as outgassing, also known as "offgassing".
+Memory foam mattresses are also notorious for problems with what is referred to in the scientific and mattress industries as outgassing, also known as "off-gassing."
 There are certain chemicals that are present in memory foam that will literally "leak" off the mattress in the form of fumes.
-This can be especially noticeable upon opening a memory foam mattress, as they are shipped vacuum sealed in a box much smaller and designed to expand to full size several hours after the vacuum seal is broken.
-The toxicity of these chemicals is a highly debated subject, and not one that we specifically qualified to make.
+This can be especially noticeable upon opening a dense foam mattress, as they are shipped vacuum-sealed in a box much smaller and designed to expand to full-size several hours after the seal is broken.
+The toxicity of these chemicals is a highly debated subject.
 However, you should know that all of the foams used in our mattresses are tested under the strict not-for-profit organization known as CertiPur-US.
-Learn more about what CertiPur-US means here.

-At the end of the day, only you can decide what mattress is best for you and your family.
+At the end of the day, the debate of memory foam vs. innerspring mattress is something only you can decide for you and your family.
 We only ask that if you are in the market for a new mattress, please take a look around our site.
 We have worked extremely hard to create a mattress that we can be proud of and stand behind.
-With our 100 day trial program, you literally have nothing to lose and everything to gain.
-Thank you for reading this and if you have any questions about our Aviya Mattress, this article or you just want to talk about beds, give us a call.
+With our 100-day trial program, you literally have nothing to lose and everything to gain.
+Thank you for reading this, and if you have any questions about our Aviya Mattress, this article or you just want to talk about beds, give us a call at 1-844-327-7421.
 We look forward to earning your business.